Little finger

-The little finger or pinkie, also known as the baby finger, fifth digit, or pinky finger, is the most ulnar and smallest digit of the human hand, and next to the ring finger.
+The little finger or pinkie/pinky, also known as the baby finger, or fifth digit is the most ulnar and smallest digit of the human hand, and next to the ring finger.

 Etymology of "pinky"

 The word "pinky" is derived from the Dutch word pink, meaning "little finger".

 The earliest recorded use of the term "pinkie" is from Scotland in 1808.
 The term (sometimes spelled "pinky") is common in Scottish English and American English, and is also used extensively in other Commonwealth countries such as New Zealand, Canada, and Australia.

 Nerves and muscles

 There are nine muscles that control the fifth digit:

 Three in the hypothenar eminence, two extrinsic flexors, two extrinsic extensors, and two more intrinsic muscles: